-- (1) Base Street Requirements.
-The base street type is illustrated in Figure 3.260-A. The zoning officer and city engineer may require additional street right-of-way or other configuration based on existing context and circulation needs.
-The base street defines the minimum components of any new street on the interior of the development and includes the components outlined in this section, 350-24.B. - (2) Level 2 Adjustment.
-A Level 2 adjustment may be approved for alternate street configurations, with the recommendation of the city engineer.
+(1) Base Street Requirements.
+The base street type is illustrated in Figure 3.290-A. The zoning officer and City Engineer may require additional street right-of-way or other configuration based on existing context and circulation needs.
+The base street defines the minimum components of any new street on the interior of the development and includes the components outlined in this section, 350-27.B.

-350-24 Blocks and Streets
+350-27 Blocks and Streets

-Figure 3.260-A. Typical Base Street
+Figure 3.290-A. Typical Base Street

-Figure 3.260-C. Typical
+Figure 3.290-C. Typical

 Alley or

 Service Drive

-Figure 3.260-B. Illustration of Actual
+Figure 3.290-B. Illustration of Actual

 Turning Radius vs. Curb

 Radius

-Article 3 Master Plan Development (MPD) 350-24 Blocks and Streets
+Article 3 Master Plan Development (MPD) 350-27 Blocks and Streets